 Pro: Single Hand Forehand Has More Control

-If you had never picked up a racket in your life (even in your dominant hand), it’s going to feel flimsy and odd in your hand, and you may be tempted to hit a forehand with two hands like a baseball bat.
+If you’d never picked up a racquet in your life (even in your dominant hand), it’s going to feel flimsy and odd, and you may be tempted to hit a forehand with two hands like a baseball bat.